jnidzwetzki/bboxdb/doc/network.md

 	+---------+--------+--------+--------+

 #### Response body
-This package deletes a whole table.
+This package indicates, that the client wishes to use compression in future packages.
 The result could be currently response type 0x00 or 0x02.
-When response package is 0x00, the compression is started immediately.
-If the response type is 0x02 the connection stays uncompressed.
+The server can acknowledge (result 0x00) or reject this (result 0x02) wish.
+Acknowledging this package means, that the server can handle compressed request packages and the server can generate compressed response packages.